nihirash/cerberus-w65c02s-basic/README.md

 ## Core

- * Tokens name table extended to 512 bytes(was 256 before).

  * RAM test will check memory from `RAMSTART2` up to `RAMEND`.

  * Token table was extended.
 My article about [this modification](https://nihirash.net/posts/extending-token-table-msbasic6502/)